 While the precise nature of the relationship between plagiocephaly, torticollis and motor development may be disputed, the fact that it exists at all has important implications for parents, carers and healthcare professionals.

 Whether the rate of motor development coincides with the presence of plagiocephaly, torticollis or both, it’s important to remain vigilant of these potential risk factors.
-So if your baby is affected by one or both of these conditions, your GP or health visitor should closely monitor his or her development in order that any abnormalities can be identified and addressed early on.
+So if your baby is affected by one or both of these conditions, your GP or health visitor should closely monitor his or her development in order for any abnormalities to be identified and addressed early on.

 In moderate to severe cases of plagiocephaly (with or without torticollis), a cranial helmet can be used to return the head to a more normal shape.
 Unfortunately this treatment is not currently available on the NHS, but it is effective, safe and clinically proven to provide noticeable and permanent results.